 The terms “puffy eyes” and “swollen eyes” are interchangeable because both are cases of inflammation in the eye area.
 Most of the time, puffy eyes are associated with milder cases of inflammation, such as eye bags.
 Swollen eyes, on the other hand, can include more severe cases of inflammation as when a person gets an allergic reaction or gets an insect bite in the eye area.
 These present harsher symptoms that should be addressed with the aid of certain topical creams that can help minimize the swelling and get rid of the other symptoms that go along with it.

 How Can We Reduce (Treatments and Preventions) Swelling Puffy Eyes?

-Swelling puffy eyes, at least the kind that is happens due to water retention in the skin around the eyes, can be treated by applying cold compress to each eye.
+Swelling puffy eyes, at least the kind that is happening due to water retention in the skin around the eyes, can be treated by applying a cold compress to each eye.
 All you need to do is to chill two teaspoons in the freezer for about two to five minutes.
 Take them out and put one teaspoon on each eye.
 The coldness will curb the swelling of the skin and the blood vessels in the region and at the same time help close the pores in the area.
 Alternatively, you can use chilled slices of cucumbers or potatoes as a substitute for the teaspoons.

 Applying eye cream twice a day helps promote the health of the skin in the eye area protecting you from having Swollen Eyes.
 These eye creams can also help prevent cases of swollen eye areas.
 There are some topical ointments and creams that you can use or bites and infections.

 *All individuals are unique.
 Your results can and will vary.